-- Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes - Bilateral and multilateral agreements - · Sharing expertise to promote equitable participation in heritage mechanisms for communities - Contributions to private organizations for the preservation of cultural and natural heritage - · Sharing expertise for capacity building - · Hosting and/or attending international training courses/seminars - Distribution of material/information
+- Bilateral and multilateral agreements

+- Sharing expertise to promote equitable participation in heritage mechanisms for communities

+- Financial support

+- Sharing expertise for capacity building

+- Hosting and/or attending international training courses/seminars

+- Distribution of material/information

 Education, information and awareness building

 13.2.
 Actions for the implementation of the World Heritage Convention (identified from table 13.1).